(la BET a lole)

 Theophylline Derivatives: Beta-Blockers (Nonselective) may diminish the bronchodilatory effect of Theophylline Derivatives.
 Consider therapy modification

 Tofacitinib: May enhance the bradycardic effect of Bradycardia-Causing Agents.
 Monitor therapy

 Yohimbine: May diminish the antihypertensive effect of Antihypertensive Agents.
 Monitor therapy

-False-positive urine catecholamines, vanillylmandelic acid (VMA) if measured by fluorometric or photometric methods; use HPLC or specific catecholamine radioenzymatic technique; false-positive amphetamine if measured by thin-layer chromatography or radioenzymatic assay (gas chromatographic-mass spectrometer technique should be used)
+False-positive urine catecholamines, metanephrine, normetanephrine, and vanillylmandelic acid (VMA) if measured by fluorometric or photometric methods (high performance liquid chromatographic [HPLC] assay with solid phase extraction should be used to determine levels of catecholamines); false-positive urine amphetamine if measured by thin-layer chromatography or radioenzymatic assay (gas chromatographic-mass spectrometer technique should be used)